umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ![Top 10 Bandwidth Paths](images/Top10BandwidthPaths.gif)

-You can use this insight of paths generating the most bandwidth usage to see where optimization and minimizing the file size of resources will have the most impact
+You can use the paths generating the most bandwidth usage to see where optimizing and minimizing the file size of resources will impact the most.

 The top 10 bandwidth usage for resources is currently in BETA and for March it only contains requests from the 15th of March or later.
 From April 2022 and onwards the top 10 will contain all bandwidth for the specific month.